EricZinda/Perplexity/docs/pxint/pxint0071WhichParseAndTree.md

 ## Determining the Right Parse and Tree
+In the [previous section](pxint0070GenerateMRSAndTrees), we wrote the code to generate all the parses for a phrase, and all the fully-resolved MRS trees that result from.
+Next we have to decide which one is the one the user intended and write the code to run it.
 As discussed in the conceptual topic on [Choosing a Parse and Tree](../devcon/devcon0060WhichParseAndTree), returning the response from the first MRS parse and tree that succeeded (or failed) is good heuristic to use in general.

 To implement the code for choosing the right tree, we're going to create a new class that will be the main entry point into the whole system.
 It is called `UserInterface` and its main method is `interact_once()`.
 Each call to that method does a single "command/response" interaction with the system mostly using code we've already written.
 Here's a summary of its logic:

-1. Use the code we wrote in the [previous topic](pxint0070GenerateMRSAndTrees) to convert the phrase to MRS and then generate the trees for the MRS.
+1. Use the code we wrote in the [previous topic](pxint0070GenerateMRSAndTrees) to convert the phrase to MRS and then generate the trees for the MRS, go through them in order.
-2. Solve the trees using a modification to the `call()` which we saw in the [Conjunctions topic](pxint0050Conjunctions) which is called `solve`.
-Which is the same, but also resets the predication counter when a new MRS is being resolved.
+2. Solve the trees using a modification to the `call()` function from [Conjunctions topic](pxint0050Conjunctions) which is called `solve`.
+Go through these in order.
-3. Get a string for any errors that happened by calling `generate_message_with_index` (which gets passed as an argument to `interact_once`).
+3. If an error occurs when solving a tree, get a string for it by calling `generate_message_with_index` (which gets passed as an argument to `interact_once`).
 We built this in the [English Domain Names section](pxint0120ErrorsConceptualFailures)
-4. Actually do the response using the (slightly refactored) `respond_to_solutions()` function we built in [the Propositions Section](pxint0080SimplePropositions)
+4. When we are done, actually respond using the (slightly refactored) `respond_to_solutions()` function we built in [the Propositions Section](pxint0080SimplePropositions)

 The new code is at the end of the function, where we apply all the operations to a single state object and then store it away as the new state.
 Otherwise, changes would just get discarded and the next interaction wouldn't see them.

+Our new code iterates through every MRS, then every tree it has.
 If the function succeeds on a particular tree, it stops processing.
-Otherwise, it will report the first tree failure.
+Otherwise, it continues until it finds a succcess or runs out of trees.
+If nothing succeeds, it will report the first tree failure.

 Here is the full code for it:
 ~~~